-- Right click on forest_stands_2012 and select Duplicate - you get a new layer named forest_stands_2012 copy that you can use to define a different style, for example with no filling and red borders.

-Now you have two different visualizations of the forest stands and you can decide which one to display for your detail map.

-Go back to the Print Layout window often to see what the map would look like.
+- 1. Right click on forest_stands_2012 and select Duplicate - 2.
+You get a new layer named forest_stands_2012 copy that you can use to define a different style, for example with no filling and red borders. - Now you have two different visualizations of the forest stands and you can decide which one to display for your detail map. - 3.
+Go back to the print layout window often to see what the map would look like.
 For the purposes of creating detailed maps, you are looking for a symbology that looks good not at the scale of the whole forest area (left image below) but at a closer scale (right image below).
-Remember to use Update preview and Set to map canvas extent whenever you change the zoom in your map or the layout.
+Remember to use Update map preview and Set map extent to match main canvas extent whenever you change the zoom in your map or the layout.

-14.6.4 Try Yourself Create a Basic Map Template
+Try Yourself Create a Basic Map Template

-Once you have a symbology your happy with, you are ready to add some more information to your printed map.
+- 1. Once you have a symbology you are happy with, you are ready to add some more information to your printed map.
 Add at least the following elements:

 - Title.

-- · A scale bar.
+- A scale bar.

 - Grid frame for your map.

 - Coordinates on the sides of the grid.

-You have created a similar composition already in Module: Laying out the Maps.
+- 2. You have created a similar layout already in Module: Laying out the Maps.
 Go back to that module as you need.
 You can look at this example image for reference:

-Export your map as an image and look at it.
+- 3. Export your map as an image and look at it.

-- Layout ► Export as Image.... - Use for example the JPG format.
+- 1. Layout ► Export as Image....

+- 2. Use for example the JPG format.